mosaicrown/mondrian/README.md

 ### USA 2018 dataset

+> DISCLAIMER: The steps in this subsection are necessary only if you want to
+> reproduce the results shown in [1].
+Otherwise, by default another version of
+> the USA 2018 dataset will be downloaded.

 We cannot upload the `usa2018.csv` dataset for [licencing reasons](https://ipums.org/about/terms).
 However you can get your own copy of the data from [https://usa.ipums.org/usa/](https://usa.ipums.org/usa/).